Code-Institute-Submissions/shane-os-atlas-gifts_AprResub/README.md

 ![Colour Scheme](https://github.com/shane-os/atlas-gifts/blob/main/wireframes/atlas_gifts_colour_palette.png)

-For the Atlas Gifts project, I decided to use colours that convey a range of emotions to both inspire confidence in the site user and entice them to purchase particular items.
+For the Atlas Gifts project, I decided to use colours that convey a range of emotions to inspire confidence in the site user.
 For example: The indigo Dye shade of blue is used in the payment section of the website to invoke trust and security in the user.
 The colour palette seen above and the accompanying report available in the wireframes folder was created using the [Coolors.co](https://coolors.co/) website.
 The main colours utilised in this project were:

  * #000000 - Black - Headings & main body text
  * #083d77 - Indigo Dye - Payment processing area
  * #C41C1F - Venetian Red - Delivery/ Order Confirmation section
- * #11844A - Sea Green - Discount offer
+ * #0EDB07 - Lime Green - Discount offer
- * #FC4C02 - International Orange Aerospace - Item bundles
  * #FFFFFF - White - Background & footer text

 ### Favicon